 Best Estate Planning Option: Guardian Life

 Guardian Life Insurance Company was founded in 1860 and is one of the largest mutual insurers in the U.S. The company has an AM Best rating of A++ (Superior).
-Guardian Life has a very low level of complaints with the NAIC and is a highly ranked life insurer for customer satisfaction in the top 10 of the J.D.
+Guardian Life has 215 complaints with the NAIC and slipped below the industry average for customer satisfaction in the J.D.
 Power surveys.

 Guardian has term and permanent insurance options available for purchase from ages 18 to 90.
 The company has a specialized tax-advantaged plan designed for wealth transfer called the EstateGuard Whole Life Insurance.
 EstateGuard is a survivorship life policy with built-in living benefits, the ability to build cash values (and borrow from them tax-free), guaranteed death benefits, and level premium payments.
 The plan also has cash value growth guarantees and makes you eligible for dividends.
 The strength of this policy is why we chose Guardian as the best option for estate planning.